platform-crew/locust-telemetry/docs/configuration.rst

-The package also provides an entry point that can be used for automatic plugin discovery and loading.
+The package also provides an entry point that can be used for auto discovery and loading.
 However, this requires corresponding changes on the Locust side.

 .. code-block:: bash

    [project.entry-points."locust_plugins"]
-   telemetry_locust = "locust_telemetry.core_telemetry.plugin:entry_point"
+   telemetry_locust = "locust_telemetry.entrypoint"